 Plain and simple.

-Therefore, if your costs and expenses increase and you wish to maintain the same profit margin that you are experiencing right now, you will need to plan how to increase the price of your services and/or products, or decrease the volume or amount of product you sell and maintain the same price for the lower volume going forward.
+If your costs and expenses increase and you wish to maintain the same profit margin that you are experiencing right now, you will need to plan how to increase the price of your services and/or products, or decrease the volume or amount of product you sell and maintain the same price for the lower volume going forward.

 Voice Your Opinion